 The dreaded toilet.
 Nobody wants to even think about cleaning their toilet.
 It’s disgusting, but next to our fridge and stove, it is the most commonly used thing in our homes.
 So it’s very important you have a separate sponge to help you when cleaning the — poop factory.

-Using a different colored sponge not only stops cross-contamination, which occurs when using the same cloth or sponge to clean multiple areas in your home.
-But imagine cleaning your toilet with one sponge, and then using that sponge to clean your sink, tub or even the counters in your kitchen.
+Using a different colored sponge stops cross-contamination, which occurs when using the same cloth or sponge to clean multiple areas in your home.
+Imagine cleaning your toilet with one sponge, and then using that sponge to clean your sink, tub or even the counters in your kitchen.

 Can we say